joshcrews/oauth2_example/README.md

 # OAuth2/Phoenix Example Application

+Fork of github.com/scrogson/oauth2_example that removes Ecto/Repo/Database from this app

 > This is an example application showing how one can integrate with the
 > [OAuth2](https://github.com/scrogson/oauth2) library and
 > the [Phoenix](https://github.com/phoenixframework/phoenix) framework.